JSS95/civiq6/README.md

 CIViQ6 is a Python package which integrates [VimbaPython](https://github.com/alliedvision/VimbaPython) and Qt6 multimedia scheme.

+It provides:
+- Class to instantiate the Vimba instance in `QThread`
+- Camera API similar to that of QtMultimedia
+- Compatibility with `QVideoSink` and `QVideoWidget`

 The following Qt bindings are supported:
 - [PySide6](https://pypi.org/project/PySide6/)
 - [PyQt6](https://pypi.org/project/PyQt6/)